 - 1 tsp Dried Oregano

 - 2-1/2 Tbsp Garlic Powder

 - 1 Tbsp Italian Seasoning

-- Reduce heat to Low, cover, and let simmer for about an hour.
+Reduce heat to Low, cover, and let simmer for about 1 hour.
 If you can wait 2 hours, that’s even better.
-The flavors will meld together even more.
+The flavors will mix together even more.

-- If your sauce is too thick, you can add some of that reserved juice from the ed tomatoes.
+If your sauce is too thick, you can add some of that reserved juice from the diced tomatoes.
 I found that I didn’t need to but it’s a personal preference.